 The eye doctors at California Retina Associates are internationally recognized for their work treating conditions affecting the retina.
 During routine retinal exams, we can often detect early signs of macular degeneration and, while there is no cure for this disorder, prompt treatment can be very effective at delaying its progression.
-Because there is no cure, early detection and prompt intervention is essential for preventing a complete loss of vision.
+Because there is no cure, early detection, and prompt intervention are essential for preventing a complete loss of vision.

 Symptoms of Macular Degeneration

 - Difficulties adapting to low light levels or the need for increasingly bright light when doing close-up work

 - A decrease in the brightness of colors

 - Blurry, blind or distorted spots in your central vision

 - Generally hazy or unclear vision

 The vision loss caused by macular degeneration is usually slow and painless.
 However, sudden vision loss can be caused by certain types of this disorder.

 Does Macular Degeneration Always Occur in Both Eyes?